 7. Spanish All Around Us

-In the spirit of recognizing influential Hispanic Americans, you and your students can use HHM as an opportunity to talk about the influential Hispanics in your own lives.
+In the spirit of recognizing influential Hispanic Americans, you and your students can use Hispanic Heritage Month as an opportunity to talk about the influential Hispanics in your own lives.
 You can present students with the task of talking or writing about a person of Hispanic origin who has been an influence in their lives.
-It can be a neighbor, family friend, teacher, coach, church member, etc. You can start by telling students about someone who has been an influence in your life as an example.
+It can be a neighbor, family friend, teacher, coach, community member, etc. Start by telling students about someone who has been an influence in your life as an example.